Te Anau: History

 The first Europeans (C.J.
 Nairn and W.J.
-Stephen) to visit the lake were led by Maori guides visited in 1852.
+Stephen) to visit the lake were led by Māori guides in 1852.
 The lake was formally surveyed first in 1863.
 The township was surveyed in 1893.
 This was soon after the Milford Track opened.
 The town only really started to grow after the opening of the Homer Tunnel and road route to Milford in 1953.